Open data: Ideas and definitions

 Formally both the definition of Open Data and commons revolve around the concept of shared resources with a low barrier to access.

 Substantially, digital commons include Open Data in that it includes resources maintained online, such as data.
 Overall, looking at operational principles of Open Data one could see the overlap between Open Data and (digital) commons in practice.
 Principles of Open Data are sometimes distinct depending on the type of data under scrutiny.
 Nonetheless, they are somewhat overlapping and their key rationale is the lack of barriers to the re-use of data(sets).
 Regardless of their origin, principles across types of Open Data hint at the key elements of the definition of commons.
 These are, for instance, accessibility, re-use, findability, non-proprietarily.
 Additionally, although to a lower extent, threats and opportunities associated with both Open Data and commons are similar.
 Synthesizing, they revolve around (risks and) benefits associated with (uncontrolled) use of common resources by a large variety of actors.

 The System

 Both commons and Open Data can be defined by the features of the resources that fit under these concepts, but they can be defined by the characteristics of the systems their advocates push for.
 Governance is a focus for both Open Data and commons scholars.
 The key elements that outline commons and Open Data peculiarities are the differences (and maybe opposition) to the dominant market logics as shaped by capitalism.
 Perhaps it is this feature that emerges in the recent surge of the concept of commons as related to a more social look at digital technologies in the specific forms of digital and, especially, data commons.

 Real-life case

+Application of open data for societal good has been demonstrated in academic research works.
+The paper "Optimization of Soft Mobility Localization with Sustainable Policies and Open Data" uses open data in two ways.
+First, it uses open data to identify the needs of different areas of a city.
+For example, it might use data on population density, traffic congestion, and air quality to determine where soft mobility resources, such as bike racks and charging stations for electric vehicles, are most needed.
+Second, it uses open data to develop algorithms that are fair and equitable.
+For example, it might use data on the demographics of a city to ensure that soft mobility resources are distributed in a way that is accessible to everyone, regardless of age, disability, or gender.
+The paper also discusses the challenges of using open data for soft mobility optimization.
+One challenge is that open data is often incomplete or inaccurate.
+Another challenge is that it can be difficult to integrate open data from different sources.
+Despite these challenges, the paper argues that open data is a valuable tool for improving the sustainability and equity of soft mobility in cities.